Racial Inequality and Public Policy

 Foster discussion and bridge-building within and among the different communities of color to help them discover their common interests, discuss their differences, and work together to advance the needs of all people of color.

-Conduct quality research on issues of pressing concern to minority populations to understand the root causes and propose solutions to them.
+Conduct quality research on issues of pressing concern to minority populations to understand the root causes of racism, inequality, and discrimination, and propose solutions to them.

 Educate greater numbers of students of color in public policy to help their communities gain a more active role in policy discussions and decision making that affects people of color.